Alaknar/UserFriendlyLinux/LinuxIsUserFriendly.md

 Add the following:

-    UUID=[uuid] $mountpoint ext4 defaults 0 0
+    UUID=$uuid $mountpoint ext4 defaults 0 0

-Ctrl+X -> Y to save and exit.

-Reboot the computer.
+Save the file, reboot.
 The drive should be mounted.

 # Bluetooth device connection failing